-Friends of Jubilee Colliery based in Shaw, Oldham was set up in November 2014 and aims to bring a historical gem within a nature walking area to the attention of the local and wider community.
+Friends of Jubilee Colliery based in Shaw in Oldham, was set up in November 2014 and aims to bring a historical gem within a nature walking area to the attention of the local and wider community.

 Made up of 14 volunteers, the Friends of Jubilee Colliery host many tours around the site to teach local residents about history that happened right on their doorstep.